The CI Magic Query Letter Formula

 Concept: Sometimes a query can be concise and tick all of the boxes writing-wise, yet still nobody bites.
 Of course many queries are simply deleted unread.
 But others are at least glanced at.
 They’re looking for not just a great voice, but most importantly, a killer concept.

 Remember: this is a business.
 Representatives need things they can sell.
-Producers need something they can can raise the money for.
+Producers need something they can raise the money for.
 More often than not, that means you need a great hook; a movie or TV show idea that feels fresh and exciting and, most importantly, sellable.
-Hence, no matter how well-written it may be, your period drama is almost certainly going to face more of an uphill battle than a contemporary thriller or a a genre script or something considered a bit more pop.
+Hence, no matter how well-written it may be, your period drama is almost certainly going to face more of an uphill battle than a contemporary thriller or a genre script or something considered a bit more pop.

 Maybe you have the contemporary thriller—but still nobody bites.
 It’s possible that the particular McGuffin you’re working with has been overplayed.
 Maybe there are 20 other specs (from well-known writers) with the exact same hook currently on the market and none of them are selling.
 Maybe the topic is considered tired (zombies, anyone?)